Common Workplace Injuries

 Technical problems with your claim application can further harm your chances to claim your benefits.
-Riddle & Brantley’s Jacksonville workers compensation attorneys can help keep that from happening to you or your loved one.
+A North Carolina workers’ compensation lawyer at Riddle & Brantley can help keep that from happening to you or your loved one.
 We know North Carolina’s workers’ compensation laws and how the N.C.
 Industrial Commission runs the state’s program.
 Our goal is to help you understand and obtain all of the workers’ comp benefits that you deserve for your injury or illness.

-What Occupations Have a Higher Risk of Workplace Injuries?
+Occupations with a Higher Risk of Workplace Injury

-Accidents that lead to serious injury can occur in any work environment, but some occupations carry specific risks.
-These risks, although expected, are no excuse to be limited from compensation for the victims.
+Accidents that lead to serious injury can occur in any work environment, but some occupations carry increased risks.
+These risks, although expected, are no excuse to limit compensation for the victims.
 Any occupation has a risk for a workplace injury, but some have a higher likelihood of an accident.

-- Construction – Workers often work in dangerous conditions around power tools, heavy machinery and equipment, dangerous chemicals, and open sources of electricity and heat or open flame.
+- Construction – Workers often work in dangerous conditions around power tools, heavy machinery and equipment, dangerous chemicals, open sources of electricity, heat or open flame, and inclement weather.

-- Manufacturing – Manufacturing plants, often noisy and unclean, environments with non-stop machinery running.
-Depending on the industry, workers face injury by machinery or exposed to toxic chemicals or sources of radiation.
+- Manufacturing – Manufacturing plants, often noisy and unclean, are environments with non-stop machinery running.
+Depending on the industry, workers may face injury by machinery or exposure to toxic chemicals or sources of radiation, to name a few.

-- Motor vehicle accidents – When driving or riding in a motor vehicle is part of a job duty and you are in an accident, or you are hit by a motor vehicle while on the job, you may be eligible to receive workers compensation benefits.
-You may also have a claim against the other driver in addition to the workers comp case.
+- Jobs Involving Motor Vehicles – When driving or riding in a motor vehicle is part of a job duty and you are in an accident, or you are hit by a motor vehicle while on the job, you may be eligible to receive workers’ compensation benefits.
+You may also have a separate personal injury claim against the other driver in addition to the workers’ comp case.

-- State and municipal work – Law enforcement personnel, emergency responders, utility workers and government workers experience violence or exposure to dangerous conditions.
+- State and Municipal work – Law enforcement personnel, emergency responders, utility workers and government workers are increasingly likely to experience violence or exposure to dangerous conditions.

-Many workplace injuries go unreported.
-Employers may try to avoid paying additional compensation for damages if they possibly can.
-Therefore, you should always consult with a lawyer after any kind of workplace accident.
-If you have sustained any of the following injuries in connection with your occupational duties, then you may qualify for workers compensation benefits:
+If you have sustained any of the following injuries in connection with your occupational duties, then you may qualify for workers’ compensation benefits:

-- Crushing injuries – Heavy falling objects or large machinery typically causes crush injuries such as severe muscle and nerve damage, broken bones and traumatic amputations.
+- Crushing injuries – Heavy falling objects or large machinery may cause crush injuries resulting in severe muscle and nerve damage, broken bones and fractures, and traumatic amputations.